Optimising the four assets of your recruitment agency for growth

 To optimise this asset, you may need first to make sure you are working the most appropriate jobs.

-It’s important to know how many candidates you have submitted and how they have progressed, but also how long does takes between stages?
+It’s important to know how many candidates you have submitted and how they have progressed, but also, how long does it take between stages?
 Are you tracking how many have been rejected from the process?
 Do you have real visibility of the current status of the job?

 Remember that information is an asset.
-Simply understanding the roles you’re working, does not allow you to prioritise your efforts on the right jobs and increase the number of profitable placements you’re making.
+Simply understanding the roles you’re working on does not allow you to prioritise your efforts on the right jobs and increase the number of profitable placements you’re making.

 Now we can talk about the economy of talent and where to cost-effectively source the candidates that you can successfully place.